-In this examination, we will discuss the various aspects of the emerald, and explore how they can give us insight into what truly comprises an excellent colored gemstone.
+In this examination, we will discuss the various aspects of the emerald gem, and explore how they can give us insight into what truly comprises an excellent colored gemstone.

 Undeniably a cornerstone in the jewelry market, the finest emeralds possess an incredibly pure and brilliant green hue.
 In fact, a supremely clean and vibrant emerald can, in many cases, outrank diamonds in terms of value and rarity.

-When considering an emerald purchase, it’s important to understand specific attributes to identify an ideally-suited emerald.
+When considering a natural emerald purchase, it's important to understand specific attributes to identify an ideally-suited emerald.
 This comprehensive guide of the emeralds key factors will reveal the principle aspects one should consider and pay careful attention to upon evaluating emeralds.

 So let's delve into the fascinating history, technical nuances, and understanding of this jewels multitudinous characteristics and learn what comprises an exceptional emerald.